 Xuanwu Lake

 Xuanwu Lake, formerly known as Sangpo and Houhu, has a history of over 1,500 years.
-During the Six Dynasties period, it was a royal garden.
-In the Ming Dynasty, it served as a storage space for official books, and it became a public park in the Qing Dynasty.
+During the Six Dynasties period, it served as an imperial garden.
+In the Ming Dynasty, it was used as the Huangceku (imperial archives), making it a royal forbidden area.
+In the Qing Dynasty, it was converted into a park.